-Delaware

-(State or other jurisdiction of incorporation or organization)
+Delaware (State or other jurisdiction of incorporation or organization) 46-5087339 (I.R.S.

-46-5087339 (I.R.S.
 Employer Identification Number)

-oorporation or organization, identineation (varie be Blvd., Suite X, Hous f principal executive office Registrant's (832)834-6992 telephone number, inclu ding area code (Former name, former address and former fiscal year, If changed since last report)- Securities registered pursuant to Section 1 Title of each class ' ' rading Symbol(s) Name o f each exchange on which registered Common Stock, \$ 0.0001 par va SLRX The Nasdaq Stock Market LLC Indicate by check mark whether the registr (§ 232.405 of this chapter) during the prece Indicate by check mark whether the registr company.
-See the definitions of large acce ant has submitted electronically eding 12 months (or for such shor ant is a large accelerated filer, an erated filer, accelerated filer, sma very Interactive Data F ter period that the regis accelerated filer, a nor ile required to be submitted pu strant was required to submit s n-accelerated filer, a smaller re uch files).
-Yes ⊠ No □ porting company, or an emerging growth ny in Rule 12b-2 of the Exchange Act. ٢ If an emerging growth company, indicate b accounting standards provided pursuant to extended transition period for o complying with any new or revised financial Indicate by check mark whether the registr ant is a shell company (as defined d in Rule 12b-2 of the E Exchange Act.)
-Yes □ No ⊠ As of May 10, 2021, there were 44,772,600 S shares of common stock outstar nding.
+2450 Holcombe Blvd., Suite X, Houston, TX 77021 (Address of principal executive offices)(Zip Code)

+(832)834-6992 Registrant's telephone number, including area code

+(Former name, former address and former fiscal year, If changed since last report)-

+Securities registered pursuant to Section 12(b) of the Act

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$ 0.0001 par value SLRX The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of large accelerated filer, accelerated filer, smaller reporting company, and emerging growth company in Rule 12b-2 of the Exchange Act.
+Large Accelerated Filer $\square$ Accelerated Filer $\square$ Non-accelerated Filer $\boxtimes$ Smaller Reporting Company $\boxtimes$ Emerging Growth Company $\square$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
+Yes 🗆 No 🗵

+As of August 2, 2021, there were 44,778,794 shares of common stock outstanding.